jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _An idealized view of mass-collaboration.
 Although we'll lose the suburban lifestyle once there's no antagonists or extras, and just protagonists and player gods._

 I want to write all this stuff, but I can't keep thinking for you.
 Nor do I want to keep holding your hand.
 This book has been informative enough.
-At the start I asked "are you happy?"
-Now you have to ask yourself "Am I going to do something about it?"
+At the start, I asked, "are you happy?"
+Now you have to ask yourself, "Am I going to do something about it?"

 Our unhappiness is a fire alarm.
-Look around, and see old drafty windows, gas engine cars, call-centres, cable news, fake drama television, mass-producted toys, eight different bosses, another corporate meeting, idiotic rush hour traffic, endless suburban houses, boiling temperatures, hungry polar bears, leaky faucets, consultant huddles, hopeless kids scared of working bullshit jobs...
+Look around and see old drafty windows, gas engine cars, junk mail, call-centers, cable news, mass-produced toys.
+Keep looking, and you'll see eight different bosses, another meeting, endless suburban houses, consultant huddles, hopeless kids scared of working bullshit jobs...

 Do you see Left/Right philosophy cause these problems?
 Do you want to solve them with Internet Age levers of power?
-Do you see that era of mass-production must be replaced by mass-collaboration.
+Do you see that era of mass-production must be replaced by mass-collaboration?

 OFFICE GIF

-Or, do you want to return to the comfort and safety of being a Industrial Age extra, watching yourself in _The Office_ reruns, and bragging about gas cars, fake job titles, and McMansions, while following the antagonists rules, and chasing the phantoms of Left/Right politics.
+Or, do you want to return to the comfort and safety of being an Industrial Age extra, watching yourself in _The Office_ reruns, and bragging about gas cars, fake job titles, and McMansions, while following the antagonist's rules, and chasing the phantoms of Left/Right politics.

-The fate of your life, your kids, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?
+The fate of your life, your kids, and of your society, rests on the simple question—will you step up and become a player god in the game of civilization?

 If you do, we win.
 If you don't, we lose.